calendariofx/calendario/README.md

 Calendario  [![Build Status](https://travis-ci.org/deviprsd21/Calendario.svg?branch=v4.0.0)](https://travis-ci.org/deviprsd21/Calendario)
 =========================================================================================================================================
 **NOTE:** v5.0.0 has been found to be buggy as reported in [#13](https://github.com/deviprsd21/Calendario/issues/13).
-Please downgrade to v4.1.0 till v5.0.1 is out!
+Please use v5.0.1!
+And to that planning fot the next big version of Calendario begins!
+Check out the wiki for more details.

 A jQuery calendar plugin for creating flexible calendars.